 Multivariate analysis

-In a multivariate logistical regression model (Table 5),participating in a sponsored research fellowship, attending a top 20 medical school, andclearly stated desire in the personal statement were most highly associated with academic career choice.
+In a multivariate logistical logistic regression model (Table 5),participating in a sponsored research fellowship, attending a top 20 medical school, andclearly stated desire in the personal statement were most highly associated with academic career choice.
 In the multivariate analysis, those participating in a sponsored research fellowship were 1.88 times more likely to enter academics (p=0.04), whereas those matriculating from a top 20 medical school were 2.02 times more likely (p=0.03).
 A clearly stated desire to enter academics was most significantly associated with an academic job.
 Those with a clearly stated desire to enter academics were 2.27 times more likely to do so versus those stating a desire to work in an “academic setting” (p=0.04), 2.56 times more likely than those who were unsure/ no mention (p=0.01), and 12.5 times more likely than those with a stated desire for private practice (p=0.02).
 Those desiring an “academic setting” were as likely to enter academics as those who were unsure/ no mention, but this was not significant (odds ratio 1.14, p=0.75).
 Those desiring an “academic setting” were 5.88 times more likely to enter academics versus those who stated a desire for private practice, and those who were unsure/ no mention were 5.0 times more likely to enter academics than those desiring private practice, but these odds ratios were also not significant.

 Eleven applicants had taken an academic job first but switched to private practice, and one applicant switched from private to academics.
 The first job decision was used for the primary analysis.
 Of the twelve applicants that changed jobs from a different arena to another, 11 changed from academics to private while one changed from private to academics.
 The applicant that changed from private to academics went to a top 20 US news medical school, did not mention career ambitions in the personal statement, and took a year off for research.
 This applicant also attended a residency program with a spine fellowship and had ≥5 total scientific publications and first authorships.
 The other eleven applicants all attended top 20 medical schools, 5/11 mentioned academic medicine in their personal and the remaining 6 did not mention or were unsure.
 Five of the eleven also took research time off.
 Seven of the eleven attended residencies with spine fellowships.
 Research-wise, 3/11 had no scientific publications, 2/11 had more than 5 scientific publications, and six had less than 5.
 Six of the eleven had no first authorships while the remainder had less than 5 first authorships.